yhu19/Firsttry/README.md

-# Informal responses
+# Intro

-## Intro
+This is Jerry's responses on GitHub for DATA 100

-This is Jerry's first project/response on GitHub for DATA 100
+## Informal responses

 ## Link